BeeNoANo/cph-submit-plus/README.md

 > You can also find video tutorials on YouTube if needed.

+## Bugs :)?
+If it doesn't work, try opening the extension's Inspect views, somehow it works ;-;

 ## Usage

 Once installed, the extension should work similarly to `cph-submit`, allowing you to submit code directly from supported coding platforms.